WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ---
 {
   "title": "Introduction FAQ",
-  "description": "Frequently asked questions regarding the introduction to Wasabi in general."
+  "description": "Frequently asked questions regarding the introduction to Wasabi in general.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---